pcafrica/advanced_programming_2025-2026/lectures/08/08-c++_libraries.md

 ## Pros
 1. Updating a library has an immediate effect on all codes linking against it.
 No recompilation or relinking is needed.
 2. Executable is smaller since the code in the library is not duplicated.
-3. We can load libraries and symbols runtime (*plugins*).
+3. We can load libraries and symbols at runtime (*plugins*).

 ## Cons
 1. Executables depend on the library.
-If you delete the library, all codes using it won't run anymore.
+If you delete the library, all programs using it won't run anymore.
 2. Both the linking phase and **the loading phase** need careful management, especially when dealing with different library versions installed.

 ---